MagicKrol/C64-NewLands/README.md

 Good luck have fun

 Changelog

+0.3.0

+Improvements:

+- Added Pirates.
+Pirates start with a Stronghold on the last island.
+Pirates will try to expand on other islands and build hideouts.
+Their "colonies" can grow over time.
+More and bigger hideouts pirates have, more and stronger attacks they will deploy.
+- Defeated colonies will have their population decreased and some resources will be lost.
+- Patrol will add a ship to the defensive forces of the island, if attacked.
+- New islands will now have some information about island params hidden by default.
+Scout island to get more precise information about it resources.
+- Implemented all victory and defeat conditions, and all scenarios are now implemented.
+- Added current ship's load on transport screen

+Bugs:

+- Some typos
+- Reimplement battle mechanics.
+It was full of bugs
+- Could not colonize some islands
+- Cancel button in Transport screen was cancelling action, but not moved resources.

 0.2.0

 Improvements:

 - Added battle mechanics.
 Guns give 50% chance to inflict a damage to the enemy and vice versa (where Cannibals' equivalent of guns is a village size)